Paul Gorman

-Paul Gorman is a British-Irish writer and curator.
+Paul Gorman is a British writer and curator.

-Gorman's journalism has appeared in many of the world's leading publications and his books include The Life & Times of Malcolm McLaren, The Story Of The Face: The Magazine That Changed Culture, Straight with Boy George, Nine Lives with Goldie and Totally Wired: The Rise & Fall of The Music Press.
+Gorman's journalism has appeared in magazines and newspapers; his books include The Life & Times of Malcolm McLaren, The Story Of The Face: The Magazine That Changed Culture, Straight with Boy George, Nine Lives with Goldie and Totally Wired: The Rise & Fall of The Music Press.

 Gorman has also staged art, design and pop culture exhibitions in the UK, Denmark, France and the US.

-Early life

-Gorman was born in St John's Wood, north London, and attended University College School in Hampstead.

 Journalism

 From 1978, Gorman worked on weekly news for trade publications and in 1983 won the Periodical Publishers Association award for campaigning journalism for a series of investigative food industry articles.
 In 1990 he was appointed west coast bureau chief of Screen International, based in Los Angeles.

 Between 1993 and 1998, Gorman was contributing editor at Music Week, reporting on executives and artists such as Madonna's manager Freddy DeMann, Creation Records founder Alan McGee and U2 manager Paul McGuinness.
 Between 1994 and 1999, Gorman was contributing editor at Music Business International.
 During this time he contributed regularly to magazines such as Mojo and conducted the first published interview with the Spice Girls.

 Gorman continues to contribute to magazines and newspapers including GQ, The Daily Telegraph, Mojo and Vice.